 The value graph provides finer control over temporal interpolation between keyframes.

-The graph plots the value of the currently selected property against time, with a line representing the change in value.
+The graph plots the value of the most recently selected property against time, with a line representing the change in value.
 As you add keyframes, the graph visually represents the change in value.

 Take a look at this example: